whipowill/wow-acore-mod-nerf-herder/README.md

 ## Configuration

 - ``NerfHerder.Enabled`` - enable this module
+- ``NerfHerder.NerfRate`` - do you want to nerf proportionally or more/less
 - ``NerfHerder.PlayerLevelEnabled`` - nerf all NPCs over the max player level (from ``worldserver.conf``)
 - ``NerfHerder.ZoneLevelEnabled`` - nerf faction NPCs over the zone recommended level
-- ``NerfHerder.HidePvPVendorsEnabled`` - hide PvP vendors who don't belong
 - ``NerfHerder.ForcePvPEnabled`` - force all faction NPCs to be flagged as PvP
-- ``NerfHerder.HonorPvPEnabled`` - grant honor rewards on PvP flagged NPC kills
+- ``NerfHerder.HonorEnabled`` - grant honor rewards on PvP flagged NPC kills
-- ``NerfHerder.HonorPvPRate`` - adjust the rate of honor gain
+- ``NerfHerder.HonorRate`` - adjust the rate of honor gain
 - ``NerfHerder.HonorGreyEnabled`` - grey PvP flagged NPCs give honor
 - ``NerfHerder.HonorGreyRate`` - adjust the rate of grey honor gain
 - ``NerfHerder.HonorPlunderEnabled`` - give plunder reward on honor kill